fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [gommzystudio/device-activity-tracker](https://github.com/gommzystudio/device-activity-tracker) - A phone number can reveal whether a device is active, in standby or offline (and more).
+This PoC demonstrates how delivery receipts + RTT timing leak sensitive device-activity patterns.
+(WhatsApp / Si
 - [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate) - NVR with realtime local object detection for IP cameras
 - [chrisbenincasa/tunarr](https://github.com/chrisbenincasa/tunarr) - Create a classic TV experience using your own media - IPTV backed by Plex/Jellyfin/Emby
 - [nicotsx/zerobyte](https://github.com/nicotsx/zerobyte) - Backup automation for self-hosters.
 Built on top of restic